 - Voluntary Aided schools and Broomhill Infant will maintain their own waiting lists. - The Primary Admissions Team will establish a waiting list for all Community and Voluntary Controlled primary schools and Academies in Sheffield where the number of applications for those schools has exceeded the number of places available. - Your child will automatically be placed on a waiting list for a Community or Voluntary Controlled school or Academy where he/she has been refused a place at a school ranked higher than the allocated school.

-The position on the waiting list is not affected by the ranked order.

-- Waiting lists will be maintained until the end of the Summer Term 2023. - Priority on the waiting list must be determined according to the oversubscription criteria the child falls into.
+The position on the waiting list is not affected by the ranked order. - Waiting lists will be maintained until the end of the Summer Term 2024. - Priority on the waiting list must be determined according to the oversubscription criteria the child falls into.
 It is unlawful to prioritise a waiting list based on the length of time a child has spent on it.
 A child arriving in the catchment area will therefore have a higher place on the waiting list than a non-catchment child who has been on the waiting list longer.
 For this reason, your child's position on a waiting list can go down as well as up. - A place becomes available at an oversubscribed school only when the number of pupils allocated falls below the published admission number. - Should a place become available at a school, and your child is at the top of the waiting list the following will happen; - Before they have started school, The Authority will automatically allocate your child the school place and withdraw the school your child had previously been allocated.
 It is assumed that you will take up the place at the highest ranked school.
 The previous school place will be allocated to another child if there is demand for the place.
 You will not be contacted prior to this action being taken, therefore, if you do not wish for your child to remain on a waiting list you must inform Primary Admissions in writing.

-• After they have started school, Primary Admissions will write to you to inform you that a place has become available.
-You will be asked to contact us, before a specific date, to tell us if you want the place.
-If you do not contact us before this date, the place will be offered to the next child on the waiting list.
-Your child will be removed from the waiting list.
+Primary Admissions will write to you to inform you that a place has become available.
+You will be asked to contact us, before a specific date, to tell us